GEOG0231/cartMaterials/lessons/map_lettering.md

 ## Place names and map lettering

-_An introduction to the problem of labeling place names on maps, or what some cartographers call **toponymy**._
+_An introduction to problems of representing place names on maps and the broader subject of **toponymy**._

 ### A traditional map dichotomy